 Before running this model, first start the QPSK Transmitter with USRP® Hardware model.

 If the received signal is too weak or too strong, you might notice some garbled message output.
-In that case, you can change the gain of either the SDRu Transmitter subsystem in the QPSK Transmitter with USRP® Hardware model or the SDRu Receiver subsystem in the current model for better reception.
+In that case, you can change the gain of either the USRP Transmitter subsystem in the QPSK Transmitter with USRP® Hardware model or the USRP Receiver subsystem in the current model for better reception.
 Please also change the preamble detector threshold, in case you may see some recurrent garbled message output.
 This is because when the threshold of the preamble detector is set too low, the following steps will try to decode the header.
 When the threshold is set too high, you may not getting any outputs.

 To run this model, first turn on the USRP® hardware and connect it to the computer.
-Set the Center frequency parameter of the SDRu Receiver block according to the center frequency setting of the QPSK Transmitter with USRP® Hardware model and the frequency calibration result.
+Set the Center frequency parameter of the USRP Receiver block according to the center frequency setting of the QPSK Transmitter with USRP® Hardware model and the frequency calibration result.
 Then run the model.
 To ensure real-time processing, the model is by default set to run in Accelerator mode, and to remove all signal visualization.
-The received messages are decoded and printed out in the MATLAB command window while the simulation is running.
+The received messages are decoded and printed out in the View diagnostics window while the simulation is running.

 Exploring the Example